wandyezj/wandyezj.github.io/writing/low-cost-living.md

 ### Healthcare

-* Really Expensive!!!
+- Really Expensive!!!
-* What is the lowest cost plan?
+- What is the lowest cost plan?

-* Possibly can get paid for by the government
+- Possibly can get paid for by the government
-* Medicaid is available if close to poverty level of 12000
+- Medicaid is available if close to poverty level of 12000

-* Insurance is maybe 200/400/500 month?
+- Insurance is maybe 200/400/500 month?
     - Highly dependent on the state
     - in 2020 Washington State seems to be about 340?
     - Seems to really depend on the plan
     - so maybe in the range of 2400/4800/6000

+Best way to reduce Healthcare costs is to take care of your body, avoid dangerous hobbies, and avoid dangerous occupations.

 ### Clothing

 How many outfits are required?

-* Work
+- Work
-* Home
+- Home
-* Outdoors
+- Outdoors

 Specific Items

-* T-shirts
+- T-shirts
-    * ~20 each but last several (5+) years
+    - ~20 each but last several (5+) years
-    * Possibly much less expensive at a thrift store ~5
+    - Possibly much less expensive at a thrift store ~5
-* Shoes
+- Shoes
-    * Nice ones that last a year are probably around 100
+    - Nice ones that last a year are probably around 100
-* Pants
+- Pants
     - Jeans - last a long time and can be comfortable
     - Maybe some nice ones are 50
-* Shorts
+- Shorts
     - Can be made from old jeans by cutting and sewing the bottoms if you are fashion and cost conscious
-* Undergarments
+- Undergarments
     - 20

+Most items cost can be significantly reduce by buying used.

 Say the total cost is ~200 if you get one reliable new outfit that lasts each year, and a new pair of shoes (although some shoes such a certain Sperry's can last multiple years)